PepeuFBV/lista-de-compras-backend/README.md

 ## API Documentation

-The API documentation is available at TODO
+The API documentation is available in a [Postman Documentation](https://documenter.getpostman.com/view/30842050/2sAYkEpK7E).

 ## Contributing